-The APC in particular capitalised on Mr Jonathan's failure to deal with endemic corruption and the Boku Haram Islamist insurgency gripping northern Nigeria.
+The APC in particular capitalised on Mr Jonathan's failure to deal with endemic corruption and the Boko Haram Islamist insurgency gripping northern Nigeria.

-A Muslim ethnic Fulani from northern Nigeria, Muhammadu Buhari in 1983 helped to oust elected President Shehu Shagari to and become the first head of Nigeria's second period of military rule, lasting until 1999.
+A Muslim Fulani from northern Nigeria, Muhammadu Buhari in 1983 helped to oust elected President Shehu Shagari to become the first head of Nigeria's second period of military rule, lasting until 1999.

 His regime sought to combat crime and corruption, but was also accused of serious rights abuses.
 In 1985, he was himself overthrown by Gen Ibrahim Babangida.

 Since the restoration of democracy in 1999, Mr Buhari stood three times for the presidency before winning in 2015.

 He has distanced himself from military rule, promising to respect democracy and govern as a civilian leader.
-He scored a major diplomatic success in June 2015 when neighbouring countries agreed to Nigeria commanding a joint force to counter Boku Haram, rather than rotating the command among themselves.
+He scored a major diplomatic success in June 2015 when neighbouring countries agreed to Nigeria commanding a joint force to counter Boko Haram, rather than rotating the command among themselves.

 He has enjoyed less success in restoring Nigeria's economic fortunes, which have suffered from low world oil prices, and allowed the naira currency to float in mid-2016 in an attempt to tackle inflation and boost investment.